 - Closure of Fast Track Process.
-At the moment, ccPDP4 has been fully implemented and is available for processing requested selected IDNccTLD strings, the Fast Track Process must be closed.
-A new request for a selected IDNccTLD string must be processed through the implemented policy. - If at the time the IDNccTLD request process based on ccPDP4 becomes available, an IDNccTLD string requests that was submitted under the Fast Track Process and is, still in the Fast Track Process, then it must be completed through the Fast Track Process.
-Completion results either in publication of the selected IDNccTLD string in accordance with section 5.6.4 of the FIP, or results in the
+At the moment ccPDP4 has been fully implemented and operational for processing requested selected IDNccTLD strings, the Fast Track Process must be closed.
+As of the date the ccPDP4 becomes operational, new requests for a selected IDNccTLD string or requests for variant IDNccTLD strings must be processed through the implemented ccPDP4 policy. - 2.
+If at the time the IDNccTLD request process based on ccPDP4 becomes operational, an IDNccTLD string requests is still in process under Fast Track Process, the processing of the request must be completed through the Fast Track Process.
+Completion results either in publication of the selected IDNccTLD string in accordance with section 5.6.4 of the Fast Track Implementation Plan, or results in the withdrawal of the request by the requestor or in termination of